 Kayaking is a fantastic experience for all ages and skill sets, especially when you're in a faraway land!
 Imagine yourself gliding through the towering limestone islands of Halong Bay; floating under the Punt-du-Gard in France; or drifting on the crystal clear waters of Belize, teeming with wildlife underneath.
-Grab your paddle and brace yourself for a good time, here are 10 of the best places to kayak around the world.
+Grab your paddle and brace yourself for a good time, here are the 10 best places to kayak around the world.

 The Galápagos Islands are one of the best places in the world to visit for anyone who wants to see wildlife.
 Here you'll be able to kayak with sea lions, green sea turtles and marine iguanas while keeping your eyes sharp for blue-footed boobies in the trees along the shores or as they hover over the sea and dive for fish.